Blendify/blender-manual/blender_docs/manual/animation/constraints/relationship/follow_path.rst

-- The most simple is to define the number of frames of the movement, in the :ref:`Path Animation panel <curve-path-animation>` of the Curve tab, via the number button Frames, and its start frame via the constraint's Offset option (by default, start frame: 1 [= offset of 0], duration: 100).
+- The most simple is to define the number of frames of the movement, in the :ref:`Path Animation panel <curve-path-animation>` of the Curve tab, via the *Frames* number field, and its start frame via the constraint's Offset option (by default, start frame: 1 [= offset of 0], duration: 100).
 - The second way, much more precise and powerful, is to define an *Evaluation Time* interpolation curve for the *Target* path